-This Article may be amended by the Town Board as provided in § 60-600 of this Zoning Law.
+This Article may be amended as provided in § 60-600 of the Town Code.
 Prior to adopting an amendment, the Town Board shall refer such proposed amendment to the Development Department for comment on its effects on the achievement of the purposes of this article.
 If the Development Department does not comment within 30 days of such referral, the Town Board may enact the amendment without receiving such comment.
 In the event that the Town Board does not follow the recommendation of the Development Department, it shall provide a written statement of its reasons in the resolution of adoption of the amendment.

-§ 60-850: Nonconforming Uses, Structures, and Lots
+§ 60-850 Form Based District: Nonconforming Uses, Structures, and Lots

-A. Applicability
+A. Supersession